FastAPI SQLAlchemy Pool Configuration

 FastAPI’s dependency injection system replaces implicit framework-level connection management.
 You must explicitly bind session acquisition and release to route execution.
 Yield-based dependencies guarantee deterministic connection return to the pool, even when exceptions occur.

 Transaction scope isolation is critical.
 Each request should operate within a discrete session.
 Sharing sessions across concurrent requests causes race conditions and stale reads.
 The expire_on_commit=False flag prevents detached attribute access errors after transaction boundaries close.
+Getting the boundary right under concurrency is detailed in Scoping Async SQLAlchemy Sessions in FastAPI, which covers why scoped_session is unsafe with asyncio and how dependency yields replace it.

 While monolithic frameworks like Django Database Connection Management abstract connection teardown behind request-response cycles, FastAPI developers must explicitly bind session closure to dependency yields to prevent pool saturation.
 Monitor checkout-to-checkin latency to verify lifecycle correctness.